 Regarding the figures in table 2, it is easy to lead to various thinking and opinions.
-Honestly, the same requirements are set up in an online English training course and require learners to complete all, but the learners have different perceptions of those.
-Group of leaners who believed "online exercises are compulsory" tend to have close research or pay much attention to that online course, and even have a good preparation for taking that course.
-In contrast, a group of participants with the thoughts of "just an optional online course"- normally have tendency to have their own choice if they complete all online exercises or not.
-Actually, it is not necessary to complete all online assignments if they complete 50%, they can meet the requirements of the course and can attend the final test on campus.
-If the learners are really good at English skills, they are easy to pass the exam and get into the next stage without caring about completing all online exercises, while the less able learners always making effort to complete online to earn more marks.
-In addition, most online learners are adults, they seem to be afraid of spending a lot of time on completing all exercises to get high or highest marks because their learning purposes are different from purely teenage-students.
+Honestly, the same requirements which are set up in online English training course and require learners to complete all, but the learners have different perceptions of those.
+Group of leaners who believed "online exercises are compulsory" tend to have close research or pay much attention to that online course, and even have good preparation for taking that course.
+In contrast, group of participants with the thoughts of "just an optional online course"normally have tendency to have their own choice if they complete all online exercises or not.
+Actually, it is not necessary to complete all online assignments if they complete 50% they can meet the requirements of the course and can attend the final test on campus.
+If the learners are really good at English skills, they are easily to pass the exam and get into the next stage without caring completing all online exercises, while the less able learners always making effort to complete online to earn more marks.
+In addition, most online learners are adults, they seem to be afraid of spending a lot of time on completing all exercises to get high or highest marks because their learning purposes are different from purely teenagestudents.
 In reality, most adults just prefer getting enough marks to pass the courses.
-They are dedicated to spending more time on other goals of working or earning or studying necessary things that really helpful for their present lives.
-Due to learning is not so important as working, adult learners seem to be less interested in online English course - just more than half of the learners revealed their interest in this field.
+They are dedicated to spending more time for other goals of working or earnings or studying necessary things that really helpful for their present lives.
+Due to learning is not so important as working, adult learners seem to be less interested in online English course - just more than a half of learners revealed their interest in this field.
 Another group gave feedback "online exercises are not influenced" if learners completed online exercises or not.
-This means that learners didn't show their interest in this online learning, or they did not pay much attention to regulations or marks.
-Furthermore, learners are put in the mixed classes of different English levels of excellent, pretty good, average, less able or limited.
-This leads to demotivate learners if training course quite complex, the average and less able learners are under pressure and easily quit the course, and vice-verse with the simpler lessons, the excellent and pretty good learners cannot take in more knowledge or improvement after a long run of learning.
-Overall, learners have different perspectives in online learning courses and due to different personal backgrounds of knowledge and awareness, as well as ability, thinking, and perception.
+This means that learners didn't show their interests in this online learning, or they did not pay much attention to regulations or marks.
+Furthermore, learners are put in the mixed classess of diffrent English levels of excellent, pretty good, average, less able or limited.
+This lead to demotivate learners if training course quite complex, the average and less able learners are under pressure and easily quit the course, and vice-verse with the simpler lessons, the excellent and pretty good learners cannot take in more knowledge or improvement after a long run of learning.
+Overall, learners have different perspectives in online learning course and due to different personal background of knowledge awareness, as well as ability, thinking, and perception.
 These lead to great barriers in online English learning (2).

-Table 3

-Internal & external factors of learners
+Table 3Internal &External factors of learners